igorwojda/android-showcase/README.md

 # Improvements

- There are many things I personally want to try, play with and add to `android-show-case` project:
+ There are many things I personally want to try, play with and add to `android-showcase` project:
 * Support for DayNight MaterialTheme
 * Android Dynamic delivery
 * Caching layer (memory + disk)